 Instructions

 - In a large mixing bowl add the vegan butter and microwave until melted.
-Add the vanilla, cane sugar, brown sugar, vegan yogurt, plant milk and whisk.
+Add the vanilla, cane sugar, brown sugar, vegan yogurt and whisk.

 - Add the flour, salt, cinnamon, baking powder, baking soda, and cream of tartar and fold together with a spatula.